HCTC: Frequently Asked Questions

 Partners - Health Plan Administrators

-The Health Coverage Tax Credit (HCTC) pays 72.5% of qualified health insurance premiums for eligible individuals and their families.
-The HCTC is a unique tax credit administered by the Internal Revenue Service (IRS) that individuals can receive either monthly as their health plan premium becomes due, or yearly as a credit on their federal income tax return.
+The Health Coverage Tax Credit (HCTC) was a unique tax credit administered by the Internal Revenue Service (IRS) that expired January 1, 2014, and paid 72.5% of qualified health insurance premiums for eligible individuals and their families.
+During the time the tax credit was available, individuals could receive the tax credit monthly as their health plan premium became due, or yearly by filing Form 8885, Health Coverage Tax Credit, with their federal income tax return.
 The following individuals are candidates for the tax credit:

 1. Pension Benefit Guaranty Corporation (PBGC) payees who are at least 55 years old,

 2. Individuals receiving a Trade Readjustment Allowance (TRA) under the Trade Adjustment Assistance (TAA) program and attending TAA-approved training, and

 3. Individuals receiving a wage subsidy under the Alternative TAA (ATAA)/Reemployment Trade Adjustment Assistance (RTAA) program for older workers.